ibratabian17/YouLyPlus/readme.md

 ## 🌟 Why YouLy+?

+Streaming services offer great libraries, but their web interfaces often lag behind in user experience.

-YouTube Music & Tidal are great for listening, but their default lyrics are often just static, plain text.
-YouLy+ completely transforms this by injecting a rich, interactive, and beautifully animated karaoke-style experience directly into the player interface.
+*   **For YouTube Music & Tidal:** The default lyrics are often static, plain text, and unengaging.
+YouLy+ transforms this by injecting rich, synced karaoke-style lyrics.
+*   **For Apple Music Web:** The native lyrics UI can be heavy, buggy, and resource-intensive.
+YouLy+ replaces this broken interface with a lightweight, smooth, and highly customizable alternative.

 It's lightweight, fully open-source, and designed to make your music sessions more engaging and fun.